Kwannnnn/Visual-Engineer/README.md

 > To deploy this sidecar, run `az container create --resource-group 24HBOICTBVWBVE --file caddy-proxy-aci.yml` from the [azure directory](./azure/).

 This will deploy the container to [https://visualengineer-api-tls.westeurope.azurecontainer.io/](https://visualengineer-api-tls.westeurope.azurecontainer.io/).

+### Azure deployment

+Requires the az cli.
+Firstly, you have to login into the azure resource group

+> `docker login azure` will redirect you to the browser login page. <br>
+> `az acr login -n visualengineer`

+For the pourpose of deploying in azure you have to switch to the correct context.
+> Use the command `docker context use whateveryouwant` form the backend directory

+In order to change the azure container instances, after you finish the changes into the docker and docker-compose are the following steps:

+> `docker compose -f prod.docker-compose.yml down` - delete the previous container <br>
+> `docker compose -f prod.docker-compose.yml up -d` - build the new container with the contents of the docker-compose file